Jazastry/espresso-libre/README.md

 ## 🔍 Inspiration

 This theme is faithfully based on the original **Espresso Libre** TextMate theme created by Chris Thomas.
-The color palette and syntax highlighting rules have been carefully preserved to maintain the authentic feel of this beloved editor theme.
+The colors are extracted directly from the original .tmTheme file, ensuring **100% accurate color reproduction**.
+Font styling (bold, italic, underline) has been preserved exactly as specified in the original theme to maintain the authentic feel of this beloved editor theme.

 ## 🤝 Contributing